swiftlang/swift-evolution/proposals/0354-regex-literals.md

 - `/` appears in an expression position.
 - There is a closing `/` on the same line.
-- The first character following the opening `/` is not space or tab.
+- The first and last character of the literal is not space or tab.
-- There are no unbalanced `)` characters between the two `/` characters.
+- There are no unbalanced `)` characters within the literal.

 However we expect these cases will be uncommon, and can be disambiguated with parentheses or closures if needed.